NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-air-gapped.rst

 Local Package Repository
 ------------------------

-The ``Driver`` container deployed as part of the GPU operator requires certain packages to be available as part of the driver installation.
-In Restricted Internet Access or Air-Gapped installations, users are required to create a local mirror repository for their OS distribution and make the following packages available:
+The ``driver`` container deployed as part of the GPU operator requires certain packages to be available as part of the driver installation.
+In restricted internet access or air-gapped installations, users are required to create a local mirror repository for their OS distribution and make the following packages available:

 .. note::